sakuffo/pizza-recommender/README.md

     - Open your browser and go to `http://localhost:8000`.

 **Details:**
-- The Docker Compose setup defines two services: `backend` and `frontend` in `docker/compose.yaml`.
+- The Docker Compose setup defines three services in `docker/compose.yaml`:
+  - `database`: PostgreSQL with data persistence
+  - `backend`: Go API connected to database
+  - `frontend`: Nginx proxying API requests to backend
+- Database data is stored in a Docker volume `pizza-db-data` for persistence
-- They communicate over a dedicated Docker network (`pizza-net`).
+- All services communicate over a dedicated Docker network (`pizza-net`)
+- The `backend` waits for database health check before starting
-- The `frontend` service depends on the `backend` service.
+- The `frontend` depends on the `backend` service
-- The frontend Nginx container exposes port `80` internally, which is mapped to port `8000` on your host machine.
+- Only the frontend port is exposed: port `80` (container) → `8000` (host)
-- The backend Go API listens on port `8080` internally within the Docker network, but this port is **not** exposed directly to your host machine by default.
+- Backend and database ports remain internal to the Docker network
 - The frontend JavaScript (`static/js/script.js`) is configured to make API calls to `http://backend:8080`, using Docker's internal DNS to resolve the `backend` service name.
 - Both containers run as non-root users where applicable.